A Brief Legal History of Hemp: Prohibition + Racism?

 While not all cannabis users are aware of the racist motivations underlying the decision to ban marijuana in the United States, most have at least heard of the seminal propaganda film that preceded the movie.
 Reefer Madness, a sensationalist film depicting teenagers smoking marijuana for the first time before going on to destroy their lives, was released in 1936 .

 From that point forward, the media portrayed marijuana as a gateway drug and drew increasingly frequent and malicious connections between cannabis use, violence, and insanity, often drawing on racist tropes to reinforce them in the popular consciousness.
-The very next year, the Marihuana Tax Act of 1937 was passed, paving the way to decades of injustice .
+The very next year, laws like the Marihuana Tax Act of 1937 was passed, paving the way to decades of injustice .

 Harry Anslinger’s Racist Policies